DeepSea-Developments/DeepDeck.Ahuyama.fw/docs/blog/posts/SEO posts/how-to-improve-productivity.md

 As a recommendation, try to schedule meetings only on specific times and days, this way, you won’t be worried about having meetings at any moment that will constantly interrupt your [workflow](https://deepdeck.co/blog/workflow-optimization-and-automation/){:target="_blank"}.

 !!!
 Tip
-    Turning off notifications on your phone during specific work hours will improve your productivity at work.
+    Turning off notifications on your phone during specific work hours will improve your productivity and help you [stay focused at work](https://www.deepdeck.co/blog/how-to-keep-focused-at-work/){:target="_blank"}.

 ## 4. Implement time management techniques